pslucas0212/redhatinsightstour/README.md

 ### Setting Up RHEL with Insights
 Register RHEL to the RHSM Service
 - You will need to have your RHEL instance Registered with the Red Hat Subscription Manager to access RHI.
 See the following examples to register a system via subscription manager for RHEL 6.0+, 7.0+ and 8.0+.
+You can register your RHEL system via a user-id and password or an organization and activation key.
+I prefere the activation key since I don't want to tie my registeration to a userid.
+Also there are other Satellite (Red Hat Smart Mananagement) use cases where the use of an activation key is a better choice.
 Note: You will need to use sudo or be root to execute these commands.

       # subscription-manager register --org=xxxxxxxxx --activationkey=your_key_here